LenweSaralonde/Musician/README.md

 Un [Guide en français](https://www.lenwe.info/guide-musician/) est également disponible. 🇫🇷🥖🍷

+Musician is also available for WoW Classic, be sure to install the right version of the add-on.

 tl;dr
 -----
 Left-click on the minimap button to open the main menu.